-In addition to the training requirements described above, any students and School employee, or volunteer coach participating in School sponsored athletic program, both curricular and extracurricular, or extracurricular club or activity shall, prior to participating in the athletic program or activity, participate in bullying, cyber-bullying, hazing, retaliation, and abusive conduct prevention training.
+In addition to training for all students and School employees, students, employees, and volunteer coaches involved in any athletic program, both curricular and extracurricular, or extracurricular club or activity shall participate in bullying, cyber-bullying, hazing, and retaliation prevention training.
 This training shall be offered to new participants on an annual basis and to all participants at least once every three years.
-The School will inform student athletes and extracurricular club members of prohibited activities under R277-613 and potential consequences for violation of the law and the rule.
+The School will inform student athletes and extracurricular club members of prohibited activities under this Policy and potential consequences for violation of this Policy and applicable law.

-The School will maintain training participant lists or signatures and provide them to the Utah State Board of Education upon request.
+The Principal will ensure that training curriculum, schedules, and participant lists or signatures are maintained by the School and provided to the Utah State Board of Education upon request.